henrialb/moscow-time/README.md

 # Moscow Time

-This is a shell function to quickly get Moscow time and block height copied to clipboard.
+This is a shell function to quickly get the price of one dollar in sats and the current block height copied to clipboard.

 Simply paste the content of [`moscow_time.sh`](moscow_time.sh) into your shell configuration file or run the following command in the terminal: